antoniocigna/BilingBuilder/README.md

 There is also an Italian version in the  **BilingBuilder_Guida_in_Italiano** folder

 ## Language of BilingBuilder
-As it is delivered all messages and written are provided in Italian and English, but you can add any languages as it's explained in BilingBuilder_make__messages folder.
+As it is delivered all messages and written are provided in Italian and English, but you can add any languages
+as it's explained in **BilingBuilder_make__messages** folder.

 The language used is the local one if available otherwise English is used.
 But the user can change it pressing a button.

 ## Disclaimer
-My mother tongue is Italian, I know that the English I used is not so good.
+My mother tongue is Italian, I know that the English I use is not so good.
 If you like to change the English messages please:
 * change the file **BilingBuilder_msg_en.txt**  in the folder **BilingBuilder_make_messages**
-* run **BilingBuilder_message_script_making.html**,  it write a script file in the download folder
+* run **BilingBuilder_message_script_making.html**,  it writes a script file in the user download folder
-* copy it in the BilingBuilder folder and rename it to **BilingBuilder_txtmsg.js**
+* copy it in the **BilingBuilder** folder and rename it to **BilingBuilder_txtmsg.js**